The President’s Militia

 The D.C.
 Prototype

-Like in Chicago and Portland, Mayor Muriel Bowser sought to independently handle the relatively mild protests taking place in her city—the nation’s capital.
-Unlike Chicago and Portland, however, Washington, D.C. lacked the legal bulwark of state sovereignty that protected other cities.
-Preying on this vulnerability, the president devised a new cudgel of power.
-He ‘Trumped’ Bowser, overriding her wishes and exploiting a vaguery in the Posse Comitatus Act, which is intended to restrict military personnel from interfering in domestic law enforcement.
-By borrowing non-federalized National Guard units from ‘red states’ to occupy the capital without the local government’s consent, he invented a workaround that turned state militias into a traveling show of personal will.
+Like in Chicago and Portland, Mayor Muriel Bowser sought to independently handle the relatively mild protests taking place in her city: the nation’s capital.
+Unlike Chicago and Portland, however, Washington, D.C. lacked the protection of state sovereignty.
+Preying on this vulnerability, the president swung his cudgel of power.
+He ‘Trumped’ Bowser, overriding her wishes and exploiting a vaguery in the Posse Comitatus Act, which restricts military personnel from interfering in domestic law enforcement.
+By borrowing non-federalized National Guard units from ‘red states’ to occupy the capital without the local government’s consent, he found a way to turn state militias into a traveling show of his individual will.

 Now, more than five years later, National Guard troops patrol D.C. again—but not in response to riots or a pandemic.
 Their official assignment is to deter crime and support federal and local law enforcement in a city whose violent crime rate has been trending downward for years.
 Their unofficial task is patently political, patently Trumpian.
 It’s a humiliation ritual designed to show force and political domination over Mayor Bowser, the same mayor who opposed him half a decade ago.

-While the situation is largely playing out the same way in Washington, what’s new is Trump’s partnership with Texas Governor Greg Abbott and others.
+While the situation is largely playing out the same way in Washington, what’s new is Trump’s partnership with Texas Governor Greg Abbott.
 Together, they have used state militias to intervene in Los Angeles, Portland, and Chicago: all cities that explicitly oppose these deployments.
 This is a profound escalation: the president and a governor are effectively colluding to use one state’s armed forces to intimidate and gain leverage over other sovereign states.
-It tells the nation that no state is as sovereign as law and tradition would suppose; that a president may humiliate or override opposition leaders without invoking any formal emergency.
-It’s a message to all the other governors and mayors across America: “If you fail to flatter, submit, or bend your institutions to the president’s liking, this could be your city next.”
+It tells the nation that no state is as sovereign as law and tradition would suppose—that a president may humiliate or override opposition leaders without invoking any formal emergency.
+It’s a message to all other governors and mayors across America: “If you fail to flatter, submit, or bend your institutions to the president’s liking, this could be your city next.”

 A Sandbox for Power